quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-If those formats are identical, as in cases where the negotiated version is the same as the client's chosen version, then this will be the identity transform).
+If those formats are identical, as in cases where the negotiated version is the same as the client's chosen version, then this will be the identity transform.
 If the first flight is correctly formatted, then this conversion process cannot fail by definition of the first flight being compatible; if the server is unable to convert the first flight, it MUST respond with CONNECTION_CLOSE and an error of